Juxlarry/Larry-engine-/README.txt

 >>>>Validate Phone Number Validator - Ghana Only

 >>>>Validate Credit Cards Validator - Visa Card, MasterCard, JCB Card, Diners Club card, Discover Card, AMeX Card.
+To validate a kind of kind, you need to call its own function

 >>>>Validate Scratch Card for Phone Credit - Ghana Only